 2. Adoption can be transracial

-When it comes to adoption, parents and their children may have different skin color.
+When it comes to adoption, parents and their children may have a different skin color.
 Nevertheless, people of different races are bound together by love to form a family regardless of physical dissimilarities.

 Oscar-winning actress Charlize Theron has no biological children, but she always wanted to adopt.
 She explains that adoption was her “first option” and not a backup plan for becoming a mom.
 Through adoption, Theron, who is Caucasian, is now parenting two black girls.
 Daughter Jackson joined the family in March 2012, and daughter August joined her three years later.